-One train moving over one railway track in one direction.

-RAN4 focuses on 1 direction 1 train.
-If this opposite direction is completely symmetric, the 1 direction study can apply directly

-RRHs are located on one side of the track.
+- RRHs are located on one side of the track.

 Dedicated network for roof-mounted CPE:

-RAN4 to assume that in HST FR2 Scenario A, only high-speed CPEs installed on the roof of the train can be present in the network.
+- RAN4 to assume that in HST FR2 Scenario A, only high-speed CPEs installed on the roof of the train can be present in the network.